adrianorob90/svelte-webpack-single-spa-app/README.md

 npm run dev
 ```

 Navigate to [localhost:9001](http://localhost:9001).
-You should see your app running.
-Edit a component file in `src`, save it, and the page should reload with your changes.
+You should see your app running but in error because it is showed in the project [adrianorob90/single-spa-root-config](https://github.com/adrianorob90/single-spa-root-config)